johanwulf/.dotfiles/README.md

 chmod +x setup.sh
 ./setup.sh
 ```
 The setup script will download all needed dependencies.
-It will also remove any files that it would overwrite, and is inteded for new machines only.
+It will also remove any files that it would overwrite, and is intended for new machines only.
 Consider backing up any of the affected files.